Why are activities with movement important in Spanish class?

 To start, I separate my students into teams of 4-5 students.
 We arrange our desks in rows, and each team sits in a line from front to back.
 During the game, however, they cannot communicate with their team members in any way.

 In this game, I project a question on the TV/projector.
 To respond to each question during this game, students utilize the Notability app on their iPads or they use our small whiteboards.
 I project the question, read it aloud, and they have 15 seconds to answer.
-When I shout “muéstrame” they all must show their responses at once.
-Each student must answer every question as we go, because their team might need them!
+When I shout “muéstrame” they all must show their responses at the same time.

 *If the first person in their team row gets the answer correctly, their team earns 5 points.

 *If the first person answers incorrectly but the second person in the row gets it right, their team earns 4 points.

 *If the first two students have wrong answers but the third person back has it right, their team earns 3 points…. and so on.

 I often keep score on the board as we go, or I use the digital score tracker that I designed specifically for this activity.
 This digital score tracker is included in every one of my editable La Silla Caliente game sets!

 It automatically tallies each team’s score for you as you enter them during each round.
 I love it!
 No more math mistakes on the board for me 🙂

 Teams are typically pretty competitive and close in score for the majority of the game, since one question could lead to +5, which is great.

 When I create each game template, I alternate question slides with an answer slide directly after.
 This way, students can see the correct spelling/punctuation of each answer even if they answered incorrectly.
 I found that projecting the answers as we go was much more efficient than repeating the correct answer over and over and sometimes pausing to write it on the board.